George IV Bridge Building access and facilities

 All our staff desks are equipped with hearing induction loops.

-You cannot take bags larger than A4 size into the reading rooms, but we have lockers you can use.
-Wheelchair-users can access these lockers.
-If you need to take a bag or other equipment with you while you work, please explain the circumstances to staff.
+You cannot take bags into the reading rooms, so we have wheelchair accessible lockers you can use.
+If you need to take a bag or other equipment with you while you work, speak to a member of staff.
 We will do what is needed to ensure you can work in the Library.

 Getting to the reading rooms

 Access to the first floor is by the main staircase.
 A lift (width: 780mm) to the first and second floors is also available, at the end of a short corridor to the left of the foot of the main stair.
 We can provide access to a wider lift, if needed.

 To ensure safe emergency evacuation, we will provide access to special collections material for mobility-impaired visitors and wheelchair users in the General Reading Room on the first floor.

 The Issue Hall doors at the top of the main stairs are heavy and have to be kept closed to maintain conditions for the collection material.
 We can help you with these doors if needed.
 Please let Information Desk staff know if you would like assistance.
 We also have a card access wheelchair accessible door, which is available for registered library users.

 Off the Issue Hall, to the right, is the Discovery Room.
 This has:

 - Computers that have a large keyboard and screen

 - An Aladdin Rainbow Pro CCTV Reading System